Key terms around ‘Self-Custody’ you must know

 Multi-Signature, or Multi-Sig, is a security feature that requires multiple private keys to authorize a transaction.
 Instead of relying on a single key, Multi-Sig setups typically require a predefined number of keys (e.g., 2 out of 3) to approve a transaction, enhancing security and reducing the risk of unauthorized access.
 This is commonly used in cryptocurrency wallets and smart contracts to improve security and distribute trust among multiple parties.

-A custodial wallet is one where a third party, such as an exchange or service provider, holds and manages your private keys.
+A custodial wallet is a crypto wallet where a third party, such as an exchange or service provider, holds and manages its private keys.
 You rely on the provider for security, transactions, and recovery.
 This type of wallet is user-friendly but less secure since you do not have full control over your funds.

-A non-custodial wallet lets you control your private keys and manage your funds independently.
+Non-custodial wallets give you control over your private keys and allow you to manage your funds independently.
 You are responsible for the security and backup of your keys.
-This type of wallet offers greater security and control but requires more technical knowledge and responsibility.
+This type of wallet offers greater security and control, but requires more technical knowledge and responsibility.

 Understanding these terms helps users manage their cryptocurrencies securely and independently.